Toggle: English / Spanish

 Exams and Tests

 There is no specific test to prove that your headache is actually a migraine.
-Your doctor may order a
+In most cases, no special tests are needed.
+Your provider may order a

 or scan if you have never had one before.
 The test may also be ordered if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.